Naereen/slides/2018_01__Python_introduction_for_MATLAB_users__at_Supelec/slides-pandoc.md

 # 1. What is Python 🐍 ?

-- Developped and popular from the last $25$ years
+- developed and popular from the last $25$ years
 - Open-source and free programming language
 - Interpreted, multi-platform, imperative and object-oriented
 - Designed and acknowledged as *simple to learn and use*